codeperfectplus/RandomProfileGenerator/README.md

 ## Usage

-random-profile module is a random profile generator for many usages ex- fake dataset, youtube videos, content creation, personal projects.
+the random-profile module is a random profile generator for many usages like: ex- fake dataset, YouTube videos, content creation, personal projects.

 ## Support